Sold My Bike

 - Sale: $150

-Looking back, here are some things that could have improved my biking experience:
+Looking back, here is what could have improved my cycling experience:

-- If you live in a hilly area - consider buying an electric bike β‘
+- If you live in hilly terrain โ buy a bike with an electric motor โก

-- When buying a bike, wait for a discount or sale and don't pay full price πΈ
+- When buying a bike โ wait for a discount or a sale; don’t buy it at full price ๐ธ

 -